htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``CONDOR_Q_ONLY_MY_JOBS`` :index:`CONDOR_Q_ONLY_MY_JOBS`
-    A boolean value that, when ``True``, causes *condor_q* to request that only the current user’s jobs be queried unless the current user is a queue superuser.
+    A boolean value that, when ``True``, causes *condor_q* to request that only the current user's jobs be queried unless the current user is a queue superuser.
 It also causes the *condor_schedd* to honor that request.
 The default value is ``True``.
 A value of ``False`` in either *condor_q* or the *condor_schedd* will result in the old